 Figure 13 analyses the network preferences among the responding libraries.
-It shows that majority of the responding libraries (51.6%) use a combination of Local Area Network (LAN) and Wide Area Network (Internet).
+It shows that the majority of the responding libraries (51.6%) use a combination of Local Area Network (LAN) and Wide Area Network (Internet).
 The remainder is split between those who use just the Internet (22.6%) and those that stay on their Local Area Network (25.9%).
-For libraries using the KOHA ILS, there is a great opportunity for copy cataloguing through the Z39.50 gateway.
-Users can search by Author, Title and ISBN among other access points.
-It is a fast and efficient way for retro-conversion and building the OPAC but it depends on efficient Internet connection.
-Libraries that use LAN, especially where a dedicated network is created for the purpose of the project can be assured of high speed data migration as they may not experience any downtime as with Internet connection.
-Erratic or slow Internet connection can frustrate the staff and slow down the work.
+For libraries using the KOHA ILS, copy cataloguing can be done through the Z39.50 gateway.
+Users can search by author, title, or ISBN among other access points.
+It is a fast and efficient way for retrospective conversion and building the OPAC but it depends on an efficient and reliable Internet connection.
+Libraries that use a LAN, especially where a dedicated network is created for the purpose of the project, can be assured of high-speed data migration as they may not experience any downtime.
+Erratic or slow Internet connections can frustrate the staff and slow down the work.
 When the Internet connection is bad or the institution does not subscribe to the Internet, manual conversion is the best option.
-Each library will therefore choose the option it considers as the most practical under the circumstance.
+Each library will therefore choose the option it considers as the most practical under the circumstances.